Eunice Gibbs Allyn

 Eunice Gibbs Allyn (née, Gibbs; pen names, (multiple); 1847 – June 30, 1916) was an American correspondent, author, songwriter, illustrator, and painter.
 She intended to become a teacher, but her mother dissuaded her so she remained at home, entering into society, and writing in a quiet way for the local papers while using various pen names in order to avoid displeasing one of her brothers, who did not wish to have a "bluestocking" in the family.

 Allyn served as the Washington correspondent for the Chicago Inter Ocean, as well as a writer for the St. Louis Globe-Democrat and the New York World.
 She won distinction as an artist and lecturer.
-For eight years, she served as president of the Dubuque branch of the Woman's Christian Temperance Union (WCTU).
+For eight years, Allyn served as president of the Dubuque, Iowa branch of the Woman's Christian Temperance Union (WCTU).

 Early life and education

 Eunice Eloisae Gibbs was born in 1847, in Brecksville, Ohio, a suburb of Cleveland, Ohio.
 Her father, Dr. Sidney Smith Gibbs, hailed from Schoharie County, New York, and her mother, Eunice Lucinda Newberry, was from St. Lawrence County, New York.
 Dr. Gibbs was practicing medicine in Brecksville when he married Miss Newberry, who was a successful teacher.
 He was a relative of the Anglican cleric, wit, and writer, Sydney Smith.
 Allyn was a niece of Mary Newbury Adams.
 Allyn's mother was a cousin of Harriet Bishop.

 The family consisted of four children, of whom Eunice was the third.
 Adrian Hoxey Gibbs was a brother.
 After various changes of climate in search of health, Dr. Gibbs died young.
 The mother and children then moved from Jackson, Michigan, to Cleveland, where Eunice was graduated with honors from the high school.